-I like to embed recipes in my stories, and here’s one for a delicious homemade ranch dressing without secret ingredients: Add the following to a blender or food processor: 6 Tbsp. sour cream, 2 Tbsp. mayonnaise, 1 chopped green onion, 1 tsp. each honey and mustard, 1 Tbsp. chopped celery leaves, 1 tsp. finely chopped fresh Italian parsley, 2 tsp. apple cider vinegar, 2 chopped garlic cloves, and salt and fresh pepper to taste.
+I like to embed recipes in my stories, and so here is one for a delicious homemade ranch dressing without no “secret” or scary ingredients: Add to a blender or food processor: 6 Tbsp. sour cream, 2 Tbsp. mayonnaise, 1 chopped green onion, 1 tsp. each honey and mustard, 1 Tbsp. chopped celery leaves, 1 tsp. finely chopped fresh Italian parsley, 2 tsp. apple cider vinegar, 2 chopped garlic cloves, and salt and fresh pepper to taste.
 Puree the ingredients for a minute, and add shredded Parmesan for more taste if desired.
 This dressing may be stored in a covered container in the refrigerator up to 1 week.

 In a few hours, the holiday table will be piled high with cornucopias of plenty.
 I saw the fixings for a gallon of black bean, corn, and cilantro salsa on my sister-in-law’s counter yesterday morning.
 If we’re lucky, Aunt Gerda will show with a bowl of the same creamy arborio rice pudding she brought to my wedding 30 years ago.
 Libby always brings one of her beautiful fruit pies, some years peach and other years strawberry-rhubarb, and sometimes she brings her guitar, too.
 My sister, a cantor, has also invited a bunch of her musician friends.
 So in addition to the great sights and smells, there should also be some great sounds coming from here in a little while.
 Food is not the only thing by which we will be nourished today.
 The music, food and friendship should last late into the night.